weaveworks/weave-gitops-enterprise/docs/cicd.md

-# Weave Gitops Enterprise CI/CD
+# Weave GitOps Enterprise CI/CD

 This document aims to characterise the Ci/CD pipeline for change until it reaches production.
-In our context, given that we are not SaaS company, our definition of production environment is until the change gets released as part of a [Weave Gitops release](https://github.com/weaveworks/weave-gitops-enterprise/releases)
+In our context, given that we are not SaaS company, our definition of production environment is until the change gets released as part of a [Weave GitOps release](https://github.com/weaveworks/weave-gitops-enterprise/releases)
 As expected, Flux for deployment and Github Actions as CI.

 ## PR Journey